detoti/detoti/README.md

 ### :technologist: About Me :
   <div id="aboutMe" align="left">
-  I'm André Toti, a Systems Development Analyst student, I’m passionate about mobile development, have been specializing in Swift.
-I'm committed to constant self-improvement and becoming a more comprehensive developer.
+  I'm André Toti, a dynamic front-end developer and results-driven leader, I bring a unique blend of creative design thinking and effective management skills to every project.
+Passioned about crafting cutting-edge solutions, my goal is not only meet but exceed expectations in the ever-evolving tech landscape.

+My career is being paved in the tech world shaped by diverse experiences, from architecting seamless mobile experiences to leading teams and driving innovation.
+I thrive on challenges, leveraging a dual role as both a visionary product manager and hands-on front-end engineer to ensure a cohesive and forward-thinking approach.
+This duality fosters a culture of continuous improvement and excellence in every project outcome.

-- 🔭 I’m looking for work with iOS / Swift / C#
+- 🔭 Working with React-Native, JavaScript, TypeScript, iOS, Swift, and C#
-- 🌱 I’m always learning more about iOS / Swift / C# / Development
+- 🚀 Also, a Product Manager passionate about shaping innovative solutions
+- 🌱 Lifelong learner exploring a myriad of subjects
-- 🇧🇷 Brazilian currently living in São Paulo - SP
+- 🇧🇷 Brazilian currently residing in São Paulo, SP
-- ⚡ Fun fact: My first degree was Architecture and Urbanism
+- ⚡ Fun fact: Earned a degree in Architecture and Urbanism before diving into tech
   </div>
   ---